z900collector/S16-TTL-CPU/README.md

 ## Implement Microcode in SRAM

+Due to the latency of EEPROMs, the use of 10ns SRAMs would increase both code execution and even instruction decoding if I use classic designs.
+We would need to backfill the SRAM's on reset from an EPROM.
+The result, Microcode code access goes from 120ns+ to 10ns depending on chip selection.

+### Theory

-We need to Backfill the SRAM's on reset from an EPROM.
-Result, Microcode code access goes from 120ns+ to 10ns depending on chip selection.
-Implement on reset, using a special sequencer to perform SP->RD->WR->INC_SP-> repeat sequence, then when complete, switch the buffers for the EPROM to open collector and the SRAM's take effect.
+Implemented on reset, using a special sequencer to perform SP->RD->WR->INC_SP-> repeat sequence, then when complete, switch the buffers for the EPROM to open collector and the SRAM's take effect.

 # ISA